mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ### Identifying points of slow-down

 Instrumenting each operation in the production system to track the duration of each request and then monitoring the live system can help to provide an overall view of how the requests perform.
-You should monitor the the system and track which operations are long-running or cause exceptions.
+You should monitor the system and track which operations are long-running or cause exceptions.

 The following image shows the Overview pane of the New Relic monitor dashboard, highlighting operations that have a poor response time and the increased error rate while these operations are running.
 In this case, it is operations that invoke the `GetProductAsync` method in the `NewHttpClientInstancePerRequest` controller that are worth investigating further: